code-star/rxjs-7-and-beyond/presentation/presentation.md

 And have fun with all the new goodies of RxJS 7! 👐

+<small>@MrtnvDam / martin.van.dam@ordina.nl</small>

 <aside class="notes">
+  - Thanks for joining
+  - Slides available via Twitter
+  - Reach me here
-  Thanks for joining, back to host, answer questions
+  - Back to host, answer questions
 </aside>

 ---